 Winter in Morocco barely even reaches single digits on cooler evenings, so this is a great destination to head to the place that made ‘Winter is Coming’ so famous without worrying about winter at all.

-When Stormborn Daenerys Targaryen visits Astapor in season three, she’s really in stunning Essaouira, a small seaside peninsula about two hours west of Marrakesh.
+When Stormborn Daenerys Targaryen visits Astapor in season three, she’s really in stunning Essaouira (as above), a small seaside peninsula about two hours west of Marrakesh.
 This other-worldly spot is an ideal holiday destination full of incredible historical structures and beautiful coastlines.

 Then there’s Ait Benhaddou, a few hours in the other direction from Marrakesh.
 This town is no stranger to the bright lights of Hollywood, with past starring roles in Gladiator, The Mummy and Prince of Persia.
 With the Sahara encircling the township, the massive red walls of the medina make for a highly believable ‘Yunkai’ from the series.
 Head here to see where Daenerys takes control with her Unsullied army, before marching on to Meereen (which was filmed in various locations back in Croatia).